Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 1. The SHA-512 hash of the data is computed.
 2. The hash is signed using the provided private key (using ECDSA).
 3. The digital signature, hash and the primechain address of the signer are stored in the data stream.
-4. The data is encrypted using the AES (Advanced Encryption Standard) algorithm and the following are generated: the encrypted version of the data, the AES password, the Initialization Vector (IV) and the Authentication Tag (tag).
+4. The data is encrypted using the AES (Advanced Encryption Standard) algorithm and the following are generated: the encrypted version of the data, the AES password, the Initialisation Vector (IV) and the Authentication Tag (tag).
 5. The encrypted data and the tag are published to the data stream.

 ***The following is the output:***
-1. the id of the transaction in which the encrypted data and tag were published to the data stream.
+1. `tx_id_enc_data` - the id of the transaction in which the encrypted data and tag were published to the data stream.
-2. the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the the data stream.
+2. `tx_id_signature` - the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the the data stream.
-3. the digital signature
+3. `signature` - the digital signature
-4. The AES password
+4. `aes_password` - the AES password
-5. The Initialization Vector (IV)
+5. `aes_iv` - the Initialization Vector (IV)
+6. `stream_name` - the data-stream name

 Sample output
 ```